Exalted Ruler Randy vvvvvvvvvvvvvvvvvvvvvvvv

 #1274 Elk Riders

-On December 1st, the Lodge held its Annual Memorial Sunday Service.
-We were joined by family members and friends of our Departed Members.
-The Officers performed an admirable and memorable rendition of the Service as prescribed by the Grand Lodge.
+On the 1st Sunday of every year, the Lodge holds its Annual Memorial Service.
+We are joined by family members and friends of our Departed Members.
+The Officers conduct the Service as prescribed by the Grand Lodge.
+This year it's on December 1st.

 Bulletin Clippings ->